GovReady/800-53-server/README.md

 - [x] Visual depiction of control dependencies

 # Warning
 This is early code.
 The graph methods *may* have errors.

+# Requirements
+- Python 2.7
+- xsltproc
+- Graphviz

 # Visualize dependencies of a 800-53 security control
 Run `viz_control_precursor.py` from root of repo.